Surajit-Ghorai/smart_doc_finder/README.md

 **Usage Instructions:**

 1. Go to the project directory.
-1. Open your terminal.
+2. Open your terminal.
+3. run python authentication/my_api.py
-1. Run the application using streamlit run app.py.
+4. Run the application using streamlit run app.py.
-1. The Streamlit app will launch in your web browser, but might take some time to load initially (especially during the first run).
+5. The Streamlit app will launch in your web browser, but might take some time to load initially (especially during the first run).
-1. Enter your search query in the user interface.
+6. Enter your search query in the user interface.
-1. The app will retrieve and display relevant document snippets with detailed metadata matching your search.
+7. The app will retrieve and display relevant document snippets with detailed metadata matching your search.

 **System architecture:**